apache/airflow/docs/apache-airflow/core-concepts/params.rst

   Fields w/o ``section`` will be rendered in the default area.
   Additional sections will be collapsed per default.
 - If you want to have params not being displayed, use the ``const`` attribute.
 These Params will be submitted but hidden in the Form.
-  The ``const`` value must match the default value to pass JSON validation.
+  The ``const`` value must match the default value to pass `JSON Schema validation <https://json-schema.org/understanding-json-schema/reference/generic.html#constant-values>`_.
 - On the bottom of the form the generated JSON configuration can be expanded.
   If you want to change values manually, the JSON configuration can be adjusted.
 Changes are overridden when form fields change.
 - If you want to render custom HTML as form on top of the provided features, you can use the ``custom_html_form`` attribute.